Game | Players | Level | Description |

 Finally, we offer two games in which two players draw-and-discard their way through the deck while they play cards to tricks.
 But the tricks count for little in themselves.
 The goal is to mold your hand to create scoring melds that you lay to the table.

 Bezique is a proven all-time favourite.
-It's spawned many variants has been a hit since it was introduced into Europe in the mid-19th century.
+It's spawned many variants and has remained a huge hit since it was introduced into Europe in the mid-19th century.
 It was Winston Churchill's favourite game, and the one he chose to divert himself from the constant stress of leadership during the Second World War.
 (Churchill's assistants knew to run when they heard he was seeking his next victim for a "relaxing" game.)

 We've taken this venerable game and modernised it a bit in our version we call Zique.
-Just a few simple rule changes render the game more exciting and challenging.
+Just a few simple rule changes render the game much more exciting and challenging.

 We also offer a single-deck variant we call Jack Royal.
 Enjoy!
 (And know that Winston's ghost critiques your every move.)